-The fourth sheet contains 4 columns of the text (nos.
-13-16) inscribed within the engraved border.
+The fourth sheet contains three columns of text (nos.
+13-15) inscribed within the engraved border.
 Just above the twisted columns, a partly visible scene, Haman pleading with Esther for mercy (captioned והמן נפל על המטה, Es.
 7:7-8), Esther writing the Purim letter (captioned ותכתב אסתר, Es.
 9:29), and partly visible flower-filled vase are depicted.

 In the final section of the scroll, four other narrative scenes from the Book of Esther are printed one under the other: